 Because they are perceived as technical rather than political, indicators have an aura of objectivity about them.
-But as Davis et. al. suggest with respect to World Bank indicators,
+But as Davis, Kingsbury, and Merry (2011) suggest with respect to World Bank indicators,

-A particular feature of global governance indicators is the way they tacitly embody theories about both the appropriate standards against which to measure societies (or institutions) and the appropriate ways in which to measure compliance with those standards. ...
-Those theories are generated through dynamic collective processes that differ in significant ways from other political processes. ...
-Consequently, using any given indicator in global governance involves tacitly accepting both a very particular set of claims about the standards against which societies or institutions ought to be evaluated and a particular process for generating those claims (Davis et. al. 2011: 4).
+A particular feature of global governance indicators is the way they tacitly embody theories about both the appropriate standards against which to measure societies (or institutions) and the appropriate ways in which to measure compliance with those standards....
+Those theories are generated through dynamic collective processes that differ in significant ways from other political processes....
+Consequently, using any given indicator in global governance involves tacitly accepting both a very particular set of claims about the standards against which societies or institutions ought to be evaluated and a particular process for generating those claims.

-And yet from NG proponents' point of view, this is very much the value of regulation by information: it turns highly politicized questions, about which it is difficult to reach global consensus, into seemingly technical problems to be delegated to experts.
-It trades the highly politicized processes of international negotiation for a depoliticized practice of mutual auditing in which the FSB, as a technocratic institution, borrows the characteristics and processes of the auditor: "independence from the matter being audited; technical work in the form of evidence gathering and the examination of documentation; the expression of a view based on this evidence; a clearly defined object of the audit process" (Power 1997: 8).
+And yet, from NG proponents' point of view, this is very much the value of regulation by information: it turns highly politicized questions-about which it is difficult to reach global consensus-into seemingly technical problems to be delegated to experts.
+It trades the highly politicized processes of international negotiation for a depoliticized practice of mutual auditing in which the FSB, as a technocratic institution, borrows the characteristics and processes of the auditor: "independence from the matter being audited; technical work in the form of evidence gathering and the examination of documentation; the expression of a view based on this evidence; a clearly defined object of the audit process" (Power [1997, p.
+8]).

 It is important to appreciate once again that this approach to global financial governance is far more sociological in its orientation than legal.
-NG addresses ageold challenges of public and national law-challenges such as how to generate legitimacy for international rules and organizations, how to generate effective solutions to cross-border problems, and how to ensure that the international agreements are enforceable-largely by exerting social pressure on regulators.
+NG addresses age-old challenges of public and national law-challenges such as how to generate legitimacy for international rules and organizations, how to generate effective solutions to cross-border problems, and how to ensure that the international agreements are enforceable- largely by exerting social pressure on regulators.
+These sociological tools recognize that within the relatively circumscribed, club-like expert community of regulators